ComputeCanada/mc-hub/docs/benchmarks.md

 creation transitions into cleanup.
 Older runs queued before this change can still resume incomplete setup using integrations already recorded in the database.
 Unknown apply acceptance is never replayed.
-Infrastructure errors are logged in `docker compose logs background-worker`;
+Failed Terraform plans and applies retain the stage, failure timestamp, and extracted error diagnostics in the run's error message, using the same diagnostic extractor as manual cluster creation.
+Expand a run in the dashboard to read the details, which remain available after cleanup and cluster reuse.
+If diagnostics cannot be retrieved, the run records that fact and still proceeds to cleanup.
-the dashboard displays generic errors to avoid copying credentials from provider responses into results.
+Existing historical errors are not backfilled.
+Other infrastructure exceptions are logged in `docker compose logs background-worker`; the dashboard displays generic errors to avoid copying credentials from exception messages into results.

 ## Deployment